Coffeebar13/LatteOptimization/README.md

 ![Latte Optimization on Modrinth](banner.png)

 ### Why Latte Optimization?
-We want users to get only one pleasure from playing with our modpack! ☺️
+We only use new mods, resource packs and shaders and we want users to get only one pleasure from playing with our modpack! ☺️

 ### Versions of modpack:
 + 1.20.1 ✔️